Ireland Lacrosse Mission Statement

 - Participate in fundraising and other activities to support the development of lacrosse in Ireland and the Irish national teams.

-- Meet the FIL player eligibility requirements as listed below.
+- Meet the World Lacrosse player eligibility requirements as listed below.

 Prime criteria for eligibility is to be a passport holder of Ireland…… but the following will also be accepted: